benvanik/elemental-forms/README-original.md

 Elements are cheap to create and layout and using many elements to get what you want is encouraged.
-A custom element should typically not implement any layouting and drawing of sub-elements if it can be solved by wrapping a Layout and other existing elements.
+A custom element should typically not implement any layouting and drawing of sub-elements if it can be solved by wrapping a LayoutBox and other existing elements.

 Any element may contain other elements and may control into which sub-element other